 A: You do not need to register exactly at your appointment time, but some classes will fill quickly, or seats may be opened to non-Ross students after registration has been open for a week or more, so it is to your advantage to register when your appointment time opens.
 Once your appointment time opens, you can continue to make changes throughout the summer until the drop/add deadlines.

 Q. How do I find out what non-Ross courses are being offered?

-A. Starting October 14, you can view the full University schedule (including Ross and non-Ross courses) on Wolverine Access, or via the Office of the Registrar (this site has a helpful .CSV file version that can be downloaded/sorted for specific units, days, times, etc.).
+A. You can currently view the full University schedule (including Ross and non-Ross courses) on Wolverine Access, or via the Office of the Registrar (this site has a helpful .CSV file version that can be downloaded/sorted for specific units, days, times, etc.).

 It is each student's responsibility to review the rules and policies carefully.
 Please read the course registration rules and policies.

 Q. I still have questions.
 Is there someone I can talk to?

 A. If you have questions regarding course selection or degree requirements, please schedule an appointment with an Academic Advisor through our Academic Advising System.
 You can also visit us during virtual academic advising drop-in hours (Tuesday and Wednesday 12-1PM) for quick questions.